Vispyr/vispyr-cli/README.md

 <details>
     <summary>Optional</summary>
     If using a custom domain, you will be asked to navigate to your domain registrar and add the new A Record.
-Be sure to use `vispyr` as the host.
-Once this step is done, hit `[ENTER]` to continue.
+Be sure to use <code>vispyr</code> as the host.
+Once this step is done, hit <code>[ENTER]</code> to continue.
 </details>

 You will be given some "Next Steps" instructions.
 They include the Grafana link and the location of the `vispyr_agent` folder.